leonzalion/blog/packages/website/src/assets/data/daily-timeblocks/2022-05-07/daily-plans.md

 - [ ] Learn a bit about memory palace
 - [ ] Set a reminder to bring a deck of cards every Friday to practice memory palace while on the car ride to gym
 - [ ] Think about how reactive emails would work when using in-person, written emails (make it easy/possible to generate an email on a phone/Apple Watch app?
 Have backup, extra emails that can be reassigned later on? have a generic, static email for this purpose?)
+- [ ] Finish up vue3-spinners (hard because I need to fix up compile-vue-sfc, which is a significant challenge)
+- [ ] Finish up a very basic browser extension + Node proxy prototype for ProjectPure

 ### Upstream